why do we dream

 We spend around a third of our lives sleeping and even if we can't always remember it - we dream every night.
-There are various theories in sleep research as to what exactly happens during dreaming and why we live through vivid images and scenarios night after night.
+In sleep research, there are various theories about what exactly happens while dreaming and why we experience vivid images and scenarios night after night.
 Here you can find out why we dream and what happens in the brain.

 Table of Contents